munificent/craftinginterpreters/book/resolving-and-binding.md

 environment.
 Boo.

 I chose to implement environments in a way that I hoped would agree with your informal intuition around scopes.
-We tend to think consider all of the code within a block as being within the same scope, so our interpreter uses a single environment to represent that.
+We tend to consider all of the code within a block as being within the same scope, so our interpreter uses a single environment to represent that.
 Each environment is a mutable hash table.
 When a new local variable is declared, it gets added to the existing environment for